 “The grass is greener where you water it.”
 This was the quote that replayed in my head when my daughter and I traveled 6,000 miles to the other side of the world to gather the remaining belongings of our former home.
-(I didn’t make up this quote, by the way—I first saw it on Etsy.)
 I braced for a wide range of emotions—from sadness to guilt to relief to a longing to return.

 But the prevailing emotion honestly surprised me.
 I was flooded with peace.

-I prayed that God would show me whatever He wanted to show me.
+I prayed that God would show me whatever I needed to be shown.
 We were going to do fun things together, and I was excited about spending quality time with Tate.
 But we also came to say goodbye—goodbye to a physical place, and goodbye to the life we once lived.

 I’ve mentioned before why saying goodbye was important for us, but I still wasn’t sure what, exactly, to expect.
 I’m completely serious—the calm flood of peace was unbelievably surprising.
 It just wasn’t what I really expected.

 I don’t think it’s because I’m particularly gifted with wisdom, or because I knew exactly how to process all my emotions as they came.
-I think it’s because I’ve been blessed with a little experience in living out this quote: that the grass really is greener where I water it.
+I think it’s because I’ve been in the trenches in living out this quote: that the grass really is greener where I water it.

 What does this look like for all of us?

-• It means I find contentment when I’m cultivating my own lawn, and not gazing at my neighbor’s.
+• It means I’m learning to find contentment when I’m cultivating my own lawn, and not gazing at my neighbor’s.

 • I can’t sit around and just hope that my grass stays green.
 It takes work.